Thanks for your curiosity. Here's more about me than you probably ever need to know:

 Outside the realm of improv, living in Chicago gave me ample opportunities to branch out and see plays at some of my favorite theaters.
 I decided that if I wanted to be a well-rounded artist, I needed to broaden my horizons with the incorporation of intensive study in dramatic theatre.
 This led me to New York, where I studied acting at the Actors Studio Drama School and trained with legendary teachers such as Jacqueline Knapp (student of Lee Strasberg and Stella Adler), Elizabeth Kemp (private coach to Bradley Cooper and Hugh Jackman), and Susan Aston (private coach to James Gandolfini), all of whom are Lifetime Members of the Actors Studio.

 The summer after earning my MFA I made my professional debut at the Peterborough Players, where I was honored with a New Hampshire Theatre Award Nomination and the WISE Foundation's Emerging Artist of the Year Award for my performance in Vanya and Sonia and Masha and Spike.
-I returned to New York and began working at the Metropolitan Opera at Lincoln Center that fall, where I have since performed more than 100 times.
+I returned to New York and began working at the Metropolitan Opera at Lincoln Center that fall, where I have since appeared more than 250 times.
 Notable productions include Samson et Dalila (directed by Tony Award-winner Darko Tresnjak), and revivals of Carmen (directed by Olivier Award-winner Sir Richard Eyre), Il Trittico (directed by Tony Award-winner Jack O'Brien), and Les Contes d'Hoffmann (directed by Tony Award-winner and Lincoln Center Resident Director Bartlett Sher).

 In 2019 I had the privilege of joining the cast of the Met's historic production of Porgy and Bess, which broke box office records and inspired the Met to extend a show for the first time in its history.
 I was also featured as a non-singing soloist on the cast recording, for which I received a 2021 Grammy Award Certificate in the Best Opera Recording category.

-Proud member of Actors Equity Association and SAG-AFTRA.
+Proud member of Actors Equity Association, SAG-AFTRA, and AGMA.

 "There is still plenty to laugh about, including [Mittelstadt's] sexual magnetism and pectoral muscles..."